 How Long Do The Treatments Take?

-The first session usually takes 90 minutes and involves an evaluation component.
+The first session usually longer our treatment clinic dedicates 120 minutes and involves an evaluation component and treament same day.
 During this first session the clinician and patient get to know each other and a comprehensive health history is obtained as well as an orthopedic evaluation is conducted if warranted.
-This discussion is followed by a half hour of therapy.

 Follow-up sessions, usually an hour to two in length, are encouraged for maximum benefit of the therapy.
 For most dysfunctions, 6-8 treatments are needed.

 Positional Release Therapy is safe and effective for most patients because there is no force utilized.
 It is a passive pain-free therapy.
 However, there are a few general contraindications or conditions that prevent the use of PRT: systemic malignancy, abdominal or thoracic aneurysms, acute rheumatoid arthritis, open wounds, sutures, healing fractures, hematoma, skin hypersensitivity, or infection.